Fitting to magnetic forces improves the reliability of magnetic Moment Tensor Potentials: Acknowledgments

 \section{Acknowledgments}

 This work was supported by Russian Science Foundation (grant number 22-73-10206, https://rscf.ru/project/22-73-10206/).
 Moreover, M.H. gratefully acknowledges the financial support under the scope of the COMET program within the K2 Center "Integrated Computational Material, Process and Product Engineering (IC-MPPE)" (Project No 886385).
 This program is supported by the Austrian Federal Ministries for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) and for Labour and Economy (BMAW), represented by the Austrian Research Promotion Agency (FFG), and the federal states of Styria, Upper Austria and Tyrol.
 Ch.T. would like to thank Prof. Stefano Baroni and Prof. Stefano de Gironcoli at SISSA Trieste for useful discussion.
+Ch.T was supported by the Norwegian Research Council through a Centre of Excellence grant (Hylleraas Centre 262695), a FRIPRO grant (ReMRChem 324590).